ephect-io/documentation/README.md

 ## CLI tool *egg*

 **Ephect** comes with a CLI tool called *egg*.
 The main feature of **egg** is to pre-compile the code of the whole application at once.
 This is done in one command: *php egg compile*.
-The benefits of this approach are the error managment and the increase of velocity of the application.
+The benefits of this approach are the errors management and the increase of velocity of the application.

 ### Error handling

 Every syntax error is handled as a fatal error which stops the compilation process.
-An explicit message is displayed on the console output to help you fixing it quickly.
+An explicit message is displayed on the console output to help you fix it quickly.

 ### Headless page generator

-The compiler parses the templates of every components owned by a page comprising the cascading components.
+The compiler parses the templates of every component owned by a page comprising the cascading components.
 Each component is translated from **Ephect** template code to pure functional **PHP** code and cached.
 The code of each component is light and fast to run.

 Once the pages are prepared in cache, browsing them is as fast as possible.
 The only bottleneck that you should be aware of is the data resources calls.

 ## Requirements

-To take adavantage of all the CLI features you need a thread-safe version of **PHP** also called **ZTS** with **Parallel** extension.
-It is not mandatory but recommended to enable **ZTS** in the **PHP** engine.
-Otherwise you can compile pages dynamically by calling your application in the browser.

-To enable ZTS see this [section](enable-zts).
+The minimal version of PHP needed for Ephect is 8.2.

+You may also need to install some PHP extensions, if it's not done yes, like PDO/Sqlite, cUrl, Iconv, etc.

 ## Install the framework

+It's recommended to use the composer create-project command in order to get all the needed stuff.

-There's a dedicated project you can find here **[ephect-io/create-app](https://github.com/ephect-io/create-app)** that helps you installing all you need for a quick start.
+There's a dedicated project you can find here **[ephect-io/create-app](https://github.com/ephect-io/create-app)** that will help you for a quick start.

-Using Composer just do:
+Just do:

     composer create-project ephect-io/create-app myproject